Skip to content

 FieldRequiredDescription

-labelnoDisplay name (cosmetic only, ID is the key)
+labelnoDisplay name (cosmetic only — the ID is the key)

 The node ID is the YAML key.
 It must be a valid slug: lowercase, hyphens, no spaces.
-This ID is used in edge references and file paths.
+This ID is used in edge references, file paths (nodes/<slug>/), and logs.

 Reads a local file and outputs it as table data.
 No input ports.